 Adopted in January 2007, the RVMPO's previous Public Participation Plan was created to comply with the public involvement requirements outlined in the prior transportation authorization bill, the Moving Ahead for Progress-21 Act:(MAP-21).
-Today, the current transportation authorization act, Fixing America's Surface Transportation (FAST) Act, signed into law in December of 2015 incorporates performance goals, measures, and targets into the transportation planning process.
-Just as federal legislation builds on preceding standards, this update incorporates much of the previous plan into a plan for public participation that complies with the continuing public participation provisions of the FAST Act.
+Today, the current transportation authorization act, Infrastructure Investment and Jobs Act (IIJA), signed into law in November of 2021 incorporates performance goals, measures, and targets into the transportation planning process.
+Just as federal legislation builds on preceding standards, this update incorporates much of the previous plan into a plan for public participation that complies with the continuing public participation provisions of the IIJA.

-Carried over from MAP-21, the FAST Act continues to require MPOs to develop a participation plan to define a process for providing residents, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
+Carried over from MAP-21, the IIJA continues to require MPOs to develop a participation plan to define a process for providing residents, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
 In doing so, MPOs must hold public meetings at convenient and accessible locations and times, and make public information available in electronically accessible formats.
 The participation plan must support continued consultation by all interested parties in all aspects of the planning process.